Best Snowshoes for 14ers

 The Four Best Snowshoes for 14ers: My Picks

 The best showshoes for 14ers are all called backcountry snowshoes.
 They have all the features you need to stay afloat in deep mountain snow.
-I walk through each option below.
+I think the best snowshoes for 14ers are all made by MSR and Tubbs, two of the best makers of mountaineering and outdoor recreation gear.
+I walk through each of the four options below.

-The Evo Ascent snowshoes are the most affordable option on this list.
-With good crampon teeth and an easy to use binding system, they’re a great first pair of snowshoes that work great for any hike.
+The Revo Ascent snowshoes are a relatively newly released pair of snowshoes, a significant improvement to the Evo Ascent shoes they replace.
+With good crampon teeth and a better binding system than their predecessor, they’re a great first pair of snowshoes that work great for any 14er.
 Their biggest downside is their weight, which is a big heavy thanks to their durable plastic construction.
-I wouldn’t use these for extremely long treks where that weight becomes a burden, but they’re great for short trips.
+I wouldn’t use these for extremely long treks where that weight becomes a burden, but they’re great for short day trips.

 When it comes to the best snowshoes for 14ers, there’s no better option than the MSR Lightning Ascent.
 With the same grip and features as the Evo Ascent, the Lightning version is made with a lightweight carbon material that cuts significant weight from these snowshoes.
 This makes the going much easier for more technical and extreme adventures.
 These are simply the best snowshoes for 14ers, though they’re also the most expensive.